-In recognition of the difficult work carried out throughout the pandemic, Bodegas Masaveu will also offer healthcare personnel and their companions free visits with tasting sessions in its bodegas and vineyards.
+In recognition of the difficult work carried out throughout the pandemic, Masaveu Family Wineries will also offer healthcare personnel and their companions free visits with tasting sessions in its wineries and vineyards.
 This is part of the ‘Wine Tourism for Healthcare Professionals’ initiative promoted by over 50 companies from the wine sector, in collaboration with Ocio Vital and The Guardian of Wine.

 The library is another treasure open to any of Elciego’s visitors.
 Unique in the Rioja Qualified Denomination of Origin area, the site houses more than 2,455 books and magazines dating from the 16th century to the present day, all related to the world of wine.
 Private visits include a tasting of various wines.

-Visit Bodegas Pagos de Araiz and Bodegas Fillaboa
+Visit Pagos de Araiz Winery and Fillaboa Winery

 Pagos de Araiz is a château-style winery located on the outskirts of the medieval town of Olite, Navarre.
 From next month when the winery reopens, visitors will be able to enjoy an exclusive guided visit in pairs led the Guiarte company, including a guided tour of the winery and its art exhibition, tasting three wines and sampling local products.
 These exclusive visits will be offered complete with full health guideline guarantees for visitors.

-The Masaveu family began to invest in the wine sector in 1974, when it acquired Bodegas Murua, but the family’s vineyard plantations date back to the mid-19th century, specifically in Castellar del Vallés.
+The Masaveu family began to invest in the wine sector in 1974, when it acquired Murua Winery, but the family’s vineyard plantations date back to the mid-19th century, specifically in Castellar del Vallés.
 This is where the family originated and where Federico Masaveu Rivell began the journey that his descendants would continue a century later.